benzene structure header image

 Resonance also implies stability within a molecule.
 The more resonance forms that can be drawn for a particular molecule the more stable that molecule is likely to be.
 You will often see the structure of benzene drawn as a ring with a circle in the middle where the circle represents the six delocalised pi electrons or as the Kekulé's structure we have used above.

 Image to show the modern and Kekule structure for benzene It is a matter of personal choice as to the way you decide to draw the structure of benzene and other aromatic compounds which contain benzene rings.
 Personally I prefer to use the Kekulé model showing the presence of carbon carbon double and single bonds, simply because I find it easier to keep track of the electrons and to follow where they are going when writing out mechanisms but other people prefer to use the ring with the circle in the middle.
-Ultimately the choice is up to you as both models are acceptable despite their obvious limitations in describing exactly what is happening, but this limitation is simply due to the method used to construct organic mechanisms.
+Ultimately the choice is up to you as both models are acceptable despite their obvious limitations.

 Key Points